e-Learning content for the programme is currently in its final stage of preparation and will be ready for access from 1 April 2026

 - Carbon credit ecosystem

-- Opportunities and challenges of carbon market
+- Opportunities and challenges of the carbon market

 - Singapore’s role as a hub for carbon trading services

-- Future Outlook of carbon market
+- Future outlook of the carbon market

 |

-301: Capstone Module for ISCA Sustainability Professional -------------- Schedule 1 Date and Time (9am - 5pm)*: 9 April 2026 (D1) 10 April 2026 (D2) 20 April 2026 (D3) Schedule 2 Date and Time (9am - 5pm)*: 11 June 2026 (D1) 12 June 2026 (D2) 22 June 2026 (D3) ----------- *ISCA reserve the right to make changes or improvements to any of the schedule dates and times described in this page without prior notice.
+301: Capstone Module for ISCA Sustainability Professional -------------- Schedule 1 Date and Time (9am - 5pm)*: 7 May 2026 (D1) 8 May 2026 (D2) 18 May 2026 (D3) Schedule 2 Date and Time (9am - 5pm)*: 11 June 2026 (D1) 12 June 2026 (D2) 22 June 2026 (D3) ---------- | The 3-day in-person capstone will cover the following topics through practical case studies and exercises: - Regulatory updates on sustainability reporting

 - IFRS S1 and S2 requirements, with a focus on phased on proportional approaches